newgala/labsRepo/README.md

 ### Data: [Kaggle](https://www.kaggle.com/general/248836)

 ### Objective:
-Predicting strokes incidences using the logistic regression classify and check the result accurancy
+Predicting strokes incidences using the logistic regression classify and fit the model to a more balanced data
 ***
 ### Built with:
 [Tableau](https://www.tableau.com/)